Risks, risk management and opportunities

 Fraud or criminal deception intended to result in financial or personal gain, is always present in global operations.

 - Zero-tolerance policy on bribery and corruption, including facilitation payments.

 - Internal control routines aimed at preventing and detecting deviations.
 The Internal Audit function is established to ensure compliance with the Group’s corporate governance, internal control and risk management policies.

 - Control self-assessment tool to analyze internal control processes.

-- Training in the Business Code of Practice and signing compliance to the Code for all employees and significant business partners.
+- Training in the Code of Conduct and signing compliance to the Code for all employees and significant business partners.

 - The global Group misconduct reporting system to report violations anonymously.